calvin-mcd/qazimodo-60/README.md

 ## Credits

-Any questions, contact Soyo#3925 & Calvin#0563 on Discord.
+Any questions, contact Soyo & Calvin0563 on Discord.